opencv-ai/opencv-blog/OAK-Marketplace-Emotion-Recognition/README.md

-This contains the code for **Emotion Recognition using OpenCV AI KIT and Modelplace**.
+This contains the code for **Using OpenCV AI Kit with Modelplace.ai To Create Real-time Reaction Videos**.
 For more information - visit [OpenCV.AI](https://opencv.ai/post/emotion-recognition).

 # OAK Emotion Recognition